jeffbreunig/BlocksProject/README.md

-BlocksProject is a simple game for the iPod, iPhone and iPad.
-It was developed by Jeff Breunig.
+BlocksProject was developed by Jeff Breunig for the iPod, iPhone and iPad.
 =============